BioBoost/python_raspberry_pi_course/rpi_operating_system/readme.md

 ### SSH Connection

-Raspbian comes default with the SSH daemon enabled.
-This allows us to connect to the Pi from a remote computer using the SSH protocol.
-Before we can do this we will have to determine the IP address of the Pi.
-In case of a home network you can log on to your router and look for the last IP address that was given by your DHCP server running on the router.
+Raspbian comes default with the SSH daemon disabled.
+It can be enabled via a startup file or via the `raspi-config` command (see later).
+SSH allows us to connect to the Pi from a remote computer using the SSH protocol.
+Before this can be done you will have to enable SSH and also determine the IP address of the Pi.

 > #### Note::SSH
 >
 > SSH or Secure Shell is a secure way to connect to a device and execute commands from a distance.
 In the old days Telnet was the way to go but it sends all commands and login information as clear text.
 With SSH everything is encrypted.
 Default SSH daemon listen on port 22.
-See chapter xxxx for more information on SSH.

 Connecting to a device using the SSH protocol can be easily achieved using a terminal tool such as Putty.
 All you have to do is start Putty and select the SSH connection option and specify the IP address of the device as shown in Figure 6.
 Once the connection is configured you can open it.